ufs-community/ufs-weather-model/doc/UsersGuide/source/AquaPlanet.rst

 .. _run-aquaplanet:

 ==============================
-Running the AquaPlanet Case
+Running the Aquaplanet Case
 ==============================

-This section explains how to run the AquaPlanet case using the ``ufs_test.sh`` script with pre-staged initial conditions.
+This section explains how to run the Aquaplanet case using the ``ufs_test.sh`` script with pre-staged initial conditions.
 This is the recommended way to run the case for most users.

 Clone the Repository
 --------------------